Lithuanian grammar: Nouns

 Lithuanian grammar makes a distinction between proper and common nouns.
 Only proper nouns are capitalized.
 Some nouns, for example sun and moon, can be both proper and common.
 There are no articles in Lithuanian.

 The genders of nouns are masculine and feminine.
 A rough rule of thumb is that almost all masculine nouns in nominative case end in -s and most feminine in -(i)a or -ė.
 There are no strict rules governing the gender.
 For example, upė – river, is feminine, but upelis – rivulet, is masculine.
 There is no neuter gender ("it gender"), but there are a few words that can be applied to both genders equally.
 They mostly describe people, have negative connotations, and end in -a, for example vė́pla – dummy, el̃geta – beggar, naktìbalda – night-lumberer, a person who does not sleep at night, but mėmė̃ – gawk.

 There are no separate declension paradigms for animate and inanimate nouns in Lithuanian.

 Number

 Most nouns have singular and plural numbers.
 There are some words that have only singular (e.g., pienas – milk, auksas – gold, gripas – flu, laimė – happiness) or only plural (e.g., lubos – ceiling, miltai – flour, kelnės – trousers) forms.
 Most such words are abstract (i.e., represent concepts like luck or love and not tangible things such as table or house), describe material or name a disease.
 However, in some instances, for example poetic language, it is possible to use singular nouns in plural form.

 Noun modification by numeral

-In Lithuanian, unlike in Romance / Germanic languages, and like Slavic languages but in a different way, the form of a count noun depends on final digits of the number.
+In Lithuanian the choice of form when a count noun is to be used in conjunction with a number depends on the final digits of the number in question.
+The distribution of number and case differs somewhat from the similar systems used in Slavic languages.
+This system stands in stark contrast to those of Romance and Germanic languages.